 Emotional overeating may also be triggered by low self-esteem concerning weight or size.
-This may result from comparing your weight with the popular/social standards.
-And when it seems hopeless to match up to them, you give up and eat more.
+This may result from comparing your weight with the popular/social standards; and when it seems hopeless to match up to them, you give up and eat more.
 Emotional overeating is said to affect more women than men.*

 3. Your Friends Eating Habits

 Your current friends and especially those from your teenage years influence many parts of your lifestyle, including your diet.
-If your friends engage in ritualistic food and drinking binges, the chances are that you will adopt such practise yourself.
+If your friends engage in ritualistic food and drinking binges, the chances are that you will adopt such practices yourself.
 Unfortunately, the result may be obesity.

 4. Not Drinking Enough Water

-Before you reach for the next pack of burger, be sure that you are really hungry.
+Before you reach for the next burger, be sure that you are really hungry.
 Sometimes, your body may mistake thirst for hunger, causing you to eat when you should be drinking more water.
 If you are dehydrated, you are bound to feel false hunger and thus overeat.

 5. Diet Plan Procrastination

-If you discover a method which you believe may help you lose weight.
-It may cause you to indulge more food in anticipation of successful future weight loss.
+If you discover a method which you believe may help you lose weight, it may cause you to indulge more food in anticipation of successful future weight loss.
 This is because your brain doesn’t want to give up the pleasure of eating that easily.

 You may convince yourself that everything is under control and think that you can shed the excess weight anytime you want.
 The result is overeating.
 A specific aspect of weight gain in adults is the middle-age spread, which is covered below.

-Middle Age Spread and Why It Occurs
+Middle-Age Spread and Why It Occurs

 It is everyone’s dream to maintain a great body while advancing in age.
 But this is rarely the case as aging comes with some unwanted changes to our body, one of which is the middle-age spread.